Power BI Maps will help you to visualize the geological data. In this article we will show you, How to Create a Map in Power BI with example.

 First, click on the Map under the Visualization section.
 This will automatically create a Map with dummy data as shown in below screenshot.

-In order to add data to a Map, we have to add required fields:
+In order to add data to a Map in Power BI, we have to add required fields:

 - Location: Please specify the Geological Column that represent the Bubbles.